ceph/ceph/doc/start/quick-cephfs.rst

 as the Ceph Block Device and Ceph Object Storage.
 See `Troubleshooting`_ if you encounter trouble.

-.. _Ceph Deploy Quick Start: ../quick-ceph-deploy
+.. _Storage Cluster Quick Start: ../quick-ceph-deploy
 .. _Ceph FS: ../../cephfs/
 .. _FAQ: http://wiki.ceph.com/03FAQs/01General_FAQ#How_Can_I_Give_Ceph_a_Try.3F
 .. _Troubleshooting: ../../cephfs/troubleshooting